 Rapid antigen-detection tests that can detect GABHS directly from throat swabs are available (ie, for point-of-care use).
 Many tests use enzyme immunoassay, but more recently, tests using optical immunoassay have become available.
 These rapid tests have high specificity (> 95%) but vary considerably in sensitivity (55% to 80 to 90% for the newer optical immunoassay test).
 Thus, positive results can establish the diagnosis, but negative results, at least in children, should be confirmed by culture.
-Because streptococcal pharyngitis is less common among adults and adults are unlikely to have poststreptococcal complications, many clinicians do not confirm a negative rapid screening result in adults by culture unless use of a macrolide is being considered; in such cases, susceptibility testing to detect macrolide resistance should be done.
+Because streptococcal pharyngitis is less common among adults and adults are unlikely to have poststreptococcal complications, many clinicians do not confirm a negative rapid screening result in adults by culture unless use of a macrolide is being considered; in such cases, culture with susceptibility testing to detect macrolide resistance should be done.

 Demonstrating antistreptococcal antibodies in serum during convalescence provides only indirect evidence of infection.
 Antistreptococcal antibody tests are not useful in diagnosing acute GABHS infection because antibody first develops several weeks after GABHS infection begins and a single high antibody titer is more likely to reflect a long antecedent infection.
 Antibodies are most useful in diagnosis of poststreptococcal diseases, such as rheumatic fever and glomerulonephritis.